-Whether you call it General Tao or General Tso’s Chicken, you’re going to want this sweet, tangy, and spicy recipe!
-Battered chicken thighs are lightly fried in oil and tossed in a sticky sauce made with soy sauce, chili peppers, garlic, and ginger.
+This General Tso’s Chicken recipe is as good as your favorite restaurant’s and so easy to cook it at home!
+Battered chicken thighs are lightly fried in oil and tossed in a sweet, spicy and sticky sauce made with soy sauce, chili peppers, garlic, and ginger.
 It’s quick and easy to make and is better and healthier for you than any Chinese takeout.

 Ingredients